 Once the draw period ends, you might be able to review the line of credit.
 However, lenders will reassess your business’s health to ensure it still meets the bank’s underwriting requirements and still has adequate revenue to repay the credit line.

 A business line of credit provides immediate, short-term working capital so you can keep your business moving forward.
-It offers flexible financing compared to a traditional business loan and can save you money on interest charges compared to a business credit card.
+It offers more flexible financing compared to other funding methods featuring the advantage of only paying interest on the amount drawn, rather than a large lump sum.